The clean high-pull is a variation of the clean pull

 with the exception that the lifter is standing on a riser or platform.
 Set the starting position

 the same way you would on the floor, but with more flexion of the knees and hips—that is, the angle of the back and arms and the balance over the feet will be the same, but the shoulders and hips will be lower relative to the feet because of the riser.
 It’s also important to initiate the lift in the same way—by pushing with the legs against the floor, which because of the riser, will feel more similar to a squat.

-Shift your weight back slightly more toward the heels as the bar separates from the floor, and maintain approximately the same back angle until the bar is at mid-thigh.
+Keep your weight balanced over the whole foot, and maintain approximately the same back angle until the bar is at mid-thigh.
 At mid- to upper-thigh, your shoulders should be at least slightly in front of the bar.
 Accelerate the bar aggressively with violent leg and hip extension, keeping the bar close to the body and allowing it to contact at the upper thighs.
 The movement should be directed vertically with a focus on extending the body upward, although to maintain balance, it will be leaned back slightly.
 The shoulders should be shrugged up somewhat after the completion of leg and hip extension to continue the bar’s upward path and allow it to stay against the body.
 As the legs and hips reach full extension, pull the elbows up and to the sides, keeping the bar in immediate proximity to the body.
 The aggressiveness of the push against the ground should result in the lifter’s heels rising off the floor as the extension is completed.